The Seeing Lancaster County from a Trolley Window

 A representative from Lancaster Conservancy, confirmed my suspicions—no foundations were inside the preserve.
 However, she thought if any did remain, they “would be on private land at the end of the private road.”

 Using the app onX Hunt, I identified the various property owners on Hartman Hill.
 The trick became contacting any of them.
 I suddenly realized why you should keep the free phonebook you get every year.
-Online whitepages are deceptively not free.
+Online white pages are deceptively not free.
 I did some sleuthing on Facebook and finally connected with the owner, who was kind enough to give me a tour of the grounds.

 While none of the terraces were visible, the Pequehanna foundations were very much so.
-It was a fantastic experience to climb inside what would have been the basement of the luxury established.
+It was a fantastic experience to climb inside what would have been the basement of the luxury establishment.
 Despite more than 100 years of vegetative growth, this 40′ x 212′ wing of the Pequehanna was still an impressive sight.

 The most identifiable architectural element was the curved foundation in the northwest corner.
 These stones would have supported the hotel’s front left turret.
-The property owner said there use to be more stones, but in the intervening decades, materials have slowly disappeared for use in nearby residential projects.
+The property owner said there used to be more stones, but in the intervening decades, materials have slowly disappeared for use in nearby residential projects.